tigellus/Markdown/4. Mechanical Ventilation/10. [Incomplete] ETT & Incubation/ETT & Intubation.md

 [WRONG] Prevent skin breakdown

 # Tracheostomy
+(Author: Erica Everitt is specialist tracheostomy practitioner at Norfolk and Norwich University Hospitals Foundation Trust.)

 # 1. Caring for patients with a tracheostomy
 (The material in this section was adapted from this source: https://www.nursingtimes.net/clinical-archive/respiratory-clinical-archive/tracheostomy-1-caring-for-patients-with-a-tracheostomy-09-05-2016/)